a-burlakov/aaburlakov.pro/README.md

 # 🐱‍💻 Personal site.
-Made with Django as my first for Web.
+Made with Django as my first project for Web.

 ![](docs/screenshot.png)